TRANS-Natures: climate fictions

 Collaboration with LINA fellows

-“Shellskins” will try to reimagine material futures through speculative design, transforming shell waste into bio-based composites.
+“Shellskins” tries to reimagine material futures through speculative design, transforming shell waste into bio-based composites.

 The seminar bridges microscopic research and planetary scales, fostering climate-fiction narratives rooted in Solarpunk ideals.